Join us at the International Thermal Conductivity Conference (ITCC) and the International Thermal Expansion Symposium (ITES).

 Heat Transfer in Metals

 Metals are an example of a material with a high thermal conductivity that can quickly transfer heat.
 The internal structure of a metal molecule contains free electrons that can move freely through the bulk of the material.
-These free electrons collide rapidly with other particles causing the internal structure of a metal to vibrate faster and heat up quicker.
+These free electrons collide rapidly with other particles, causing a metal’s internal structure to vibrate faster and heat up quicker.
 These rapid vibrations promote energy and heat flow throughout the metal.

 Solar Panels